trimble-oss/website-modus.trimble.com/content/components/web/utility-panel/styles.md

 **Footer**

 - The footer contains two buttons.
-A primary button can be used, for example, save, commit, create, edit.
+A primary button can be used, such as Save, Commit, Create, or Edit.